Overview

 The span of the bridge ensures the Thames path is not impacted by support structures, and on the north side, access is raised to provide a dry route at times of flood.

-The proposed approach seeks to minimise impacts on views by locating the supporting structure away from the point the bridge crosses the river Thames and the meadow.
+The proposed approach seeks to minimise impacts on views by locating the supporting structure away from the point where the bridge crosses the river Thames and the meadow.

 Maintenance

 Upon completion of the bridge, the structure will become the responsibility of Oxfordshire County Council for upkeep and maintenance.
 The design of the bridge has been deliberately considered to support the ease of maintenance.
-The bridge width and heights are sufficiently open to reduce the likelihood of people congregating underneath it.
+The bridge width and height are sufficiently open to reduce the likelihood of people congregating underneath it.
 The materials, including steel, are easy to clean.

 Funding